 * That you understand and agree that our kittens or cats are NOT to be declawed, must remain INDOORS ONLY, and are NOT to wear flea collars.

 * That in the event that you are unable to keep this animal or properly care for her or him for any reason, you will immediately notify one of the IBOK Rescue representatives, and you will cooperate in placing this animal in a new home.
 You further understand that should you return this animal to IBOK Rescue, your donation will not be refunded, except by prior agreement with a IBOK Rescue representative.

-* That under no circumstances will you ever place this animal with another family without notifying IBOK Rescue and receiving their permission.
+* That under no circumstances will you ever place this animal with another family without notifying IBOK Rescue first.
 You further agree that under NO CIRCUMSTANCES will you ever place this animal with any Humane Society or Animal Shelter because you can no longer keep it.

-* That you will not have this animal euthanized unless a veterinarian has determined that it is terminally ill, AND a IBOK Rescue representative is notified and agrees to the euthanasia.
+* That you will not have this animal euthanized unless a veterinarian has determined that it is terminally ill, AND an IBOK Rescue representative is notified and agrees to the euthanasia.

 * That IBOK Rescue will provide medical care if this animal becomes ill within five days of adoption, and if you contact one of the IBOK Rescue representatives and receive authorization to take the kitten or cat to a IBOK Rescue approved veterinarian.
 IBOK Rescue will not be responsible for costs incurred at any veterinarian without prior approval from one of our representatives.
 IBOK Rescue will not pay for care resulting from an accident or neglect.

 * That you understand and agree that IBOK Rescue has the right to remove this animal from your home if you have misrepresented yourself or your position in any way; if this animal is not receiving adequate care; or if there has been any violation of this agreement.
 You understand that IBOK Rescue may request to visit at any time to see how the animal is doing in your care.